First, let me explain my background with Spotify.

 Easy music library management:

 There is a huge benefit of having your library synced on every device and always available.
-I always used playlists on iTunes (which I used and liked, as a Windows person) and the addition with folders I got in Spotify made library management super convenient (Even though it was pretty messy until the beginning of this year, but that’s my bad)
+I always used playlists on iTunes (which I used and liked, as a Windows person) and the addition with folders I got in Spotify made library management super convenient (Even though it was pretty messy until the beginning of 2018, but that’s my bad)

 So far, so good.
 Now we come to negative things.